wp-plugins/wp-simply-remove-generator-tag/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If active, this plugin removes the WordPress version from your website-header.
+If active, this plugin removes the WordPress version from your website header.

 == Description ==

-If active, this plugin removes the WordPress version from your website-header.
+If active, this plugin removes the WordPress version from your website header and so increases the security, because many robots are searching for that type of meta tag.

 == Installation ==